econia-labs/optivanity/README.md

 This is probably not the optimal thread count for machine longevity, however, because a ten-thread search results in the fan running full blast to prevent overheating.
 Running with only six threads does not result in the fan noticeably turning on and is sufficient, for example, to generate an address with an eight-character vanity prefix overnight.

-`optivanity` relies on a main watchdog thread that closes search threads once enough addresses have been generated.
+`optivanity` relies on a two watchdog threads that close the search threads once enough addresses have been generated.
 Hence for the "Activity Monitor" app on the above machine, the following command results in the following readout:

 ```zsh